mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/application-deployment/index.md

 - A running cluster with [Kommander installed](../../../../install/).
 - An [existing Kubernetes cluster attached to Kommander](../../../../clusters/attach-cluster/).

-Set the `WORKSPACE_NAMESPACE` environment variable to the name of the workspace's namespace where the cluster is attached:
+Set the `WORKSPACE_NAMESPACE` environment variable to the name of the workspace's namespace the attached cluster exists:

 ```sh
 export WORKSPACE_NAMESPACE=<workspace_namespace>